 Being sensitive to the period of your home is key.
 If you live in a listed property, you should speak to the local conservation officer to see if panelling will be an acceptable addition.

-Intricate dark wood panelling is not to everyone’s taste, and when used full height it can feel imposing.
-But there are more subtle options that go to dado height and can be painted in a soft shade to add warmth and interest.
+Intricate dark wood panelling is not to everyone’s taste, and when used full height (see below) it can feel imposing.
+But there are more subtle options that go to dado height and can be painted in a soft shade to add warmth and interest (above).

 You should also consider the size of the individual panel frames.
 Larger areas look good with bigger frame sizes, while small, awkward spaces tend to suit reeded panelling.

 Solid oak panelling is expensive, and tends to be newly fitted only where it is the true authentic option or when matching existing elements, which makes it wise to work with a specialist.

 Most wall panelling on the market today is made from MDF, with the intention that it is painted.
 Once fitted and painted, it would be difficult to distinguish it from wood.

 Provided the walls are fairly level, MDF panelling is easy to fit on a DIY basis.
 If the walls are uneven, they can usually be battened first.
 Ensure the company you are buying from offers good instructions before you invest.